milanaryal/milanaryal.github.io/_posts/2015/2015-01-17-adding-edit-on-github-links-to-github-pages-using-jekyll.md

 ---
 layout: post
-title: Adding "Edit on GitHub" links to GitHub Pages using Jekyll
+title: 'Adding "Edit on GitHub" links to GitHub Pages using Jekyll'
 date: 2015-01-17T01:00:53+05:45
 ---